ScilifelabDataCentre/RDM-guidelines/static/files/template-code-README.txt

 - File naming conventions: <provide explanation of the elements used, allowed values and examples>

 INSTALLATION
-- Installation instructions (including compute environment):
+- Installation instructions (including requirements and compute environment):

 USAGE
 - Input file formats supported: <formats of inputs files that can be used, e.g. .txt, .csv >